-IN-STATE INTERLIBRARY LOAN IS ON HOLD.
+IN-STATE INTERLIBRARY LOAN WILL RESUME ON MONDAY, MARCH 29.

 At this time, patrons will only be able to have two (2) interlibrary loan materials at a time (includes those being processed and those that are checked out).
 For example, if you have one (1) item on your account checked out already, we can only work on getting one more item for you.
+You can check how many ILLs you have, along with their current status in your online patron account.

 Julie Miller, Interlibrary Loan Manager